 - To add the data files, you will first need to download the run data on Protern.io.
 Go to Protern.io and select the quantriq that includes the run data.

-- Find the runs that match the video and click on the three dots to the far right of the run and select Download Section Data.
+- Find the runs that match the video and click on the three dots to the far right of the run and select Download Section Data in the window that pops up.
 This will download a CSV file for the run.
 Repeat for the second run.

 - Back in RaceRender, select Add Data File and find the run data you just downloaded.
 Make sure to load the correct Protern run data file to the video (e.g. Run 5 video should be run 5 from Protern.io).
 Repeat the step for the second data file.